sofiblonde/digital_lesson/README.md

-# digital_lesson
+# point_lesson
-web application for the lyceum "Digital lesson"
+web application for the lyceum "Point lesson"